threefoldtech/info_grid/src/documentation/developers/grid_deployment/grid_deployment_full_vm.md

 In the case of testnet and devnet, links will also have the given subdomain, such as `dashboard.test.example.com` for a `testnet` instance.

+For `metrics.example.com`, you will need to add a path to access the data, e.g. `metrics.example.com/caddy` and `metrics.example.com/metrics`

 ## Manual Commands

 Once you've run the install script, you can deploy manually the grid stack with the following command: